quasarframework/quasar-testing/packages/e2e-cypress/README.md

 ```

 Additionally, when using `use-input` prop, the `data-cy` is mirrored on the inner native `select` too.
-This can generate confusion as `cy.dataCy('trees-select')` in those cases will return a collection and you'll need to use `.first()` or `.last()` to get respectively the component wrapper or the native input.
+This can generate confusion as `cy.dataCy('select')` in those cases will return a collection and you'll need to use `.first()` or `.last()` to get respectively the component wrapper or the native input.

 ### Component Testing Caveats